mohamedelsharkawy-coder/Real-Time-American-Sign-Language-Recognition/README.md

-# Sign Language Detection Project
+# Sign Language Recognition Project
 Hello👋, I'm Mohamed Elsharkawy, a Data Science and AI enthusiast🥰.
 I recently completed a Sign Language Recognition project🧑‍💻, furthering my skills in computer vision.
 This project was a big step in my learning journey into AI, and I'm always seeking improvement through self-learning and making projects.⚒️

 Thank you for taking the time to see about my project.❤️